neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

   runs un-skipped as a regression test.
 * **Revision (2026-09-17):** **F3 is reclassified as BY DESIGN / OPERATIONAL POLICY** —
   Client policy requires that pregnancy credits persist until a child record is manually marked as born or removed, intentionally avoiding automatic cutoffs during sensitive circumstances (overdue, failed, or terminated pregnancies) and relying on Store worker conversations.
 Single crediting for twins is intended policy (one pregnancy credit per family).
 Multiple concurrent pregnancies in the same household remain a domain model limitation (evaluations operate at the Family level). `EvaluatorAuditTest::testAuditF3PregnancyCreditSurvivesItsDueDate` and `testAuditF3TwinPregnancyCreditsOnce` now run un-skipped as live regression tests asserting this intended behavior.
+* **Revision (2026-09-17):** **F4 is reclassified as BY DESIGN / OPERATIONAL POLICY** —
+  The requirement for ID produces a warning that serves as a reminder for system users to confirm they are satisfied that a child/pregnancy entity exists, rather than requiring specific ID documents from an authority.
+An existing or outstanding pregnancy (`born = false`) is intended to produce this warning when unconfirmed (`verified = false`), prompting staff to confirm its existence with the family.
+Once confirmed (`verified = true`), the warning clears. `EvaluatorAuditTest::testAuditF4UnbornChildTriggersUnverifiedNotice` now runs un-skipped as a live regression test confirming this behavior.

 Every finding records **how it was verified**. *Confirmed* means it was proven by running code or by inspecting the schema/migrations; *inferred* means it was established by reading only.